- More often known as the Portland Six or Oregon Six

-Six (all but Maher Mofeid Hawash) were indicted in October 2003 and charged with conspiracy to levy war against the United States, conspiracy to provide material support and resources to al Qaeda, conspiracy to contribute services to al Qaeda and the Taliban, and possession of firearms in furtherance of crimes of violence.
-Hawash was originally detained as a material witness and was later charged.
+All seven of the Portland Seven conspirators were subsequently indicted and charged, variously, with conspiracy to levy war against the United States, conspiracy to provide material support and resources to al Qaeda, conspiracy to contribute services to al Qaeda and the Taliban, and possession of firearms in furtherance of crimes of violence.